basho/riak_test/README.md

   1. `make stagedevrel` for the Riak release being tested (current default is 2.0, overidden with the `-v` flag).
 When the `-c` option is specified, `make devclean` will be executed before rebuilding.
-  1. Execute `rtdev-current.sh` for the Riak release being tested
+  1. Execute `rtdev-install.sh` for the Riak release being tested
   1. Rebuild the current riak_test branch.
 When the `-c` option is specified, 'make clean' will be executed before rebuilding.